jelix/JelixDatabase/README.md

 Lightweight PHP abstraction layer to access and query SQL databases.

+It supports Mysql 5.6+, Postgresql 9.6+, Sqlite 3, SQLServer 2012+.

-It supports Mysql, Postgresql, Sqlite.
-Support of Sql Server and OCI are coming.
+Support of OCI is coming.

 This library has been extracted from the [Jelix](https://jelix.org) framework 1.7, and has been modernized.